 You may be familiar with the type of mouth guard that is formed by boiling and biting, but you may not know that by using “boil and bites” you’re only getting little or no real protection.
 That’s because “boil and bites” are formed using low temperatures and as you bite down, most of the material between your teeth is displaced which is where the cushioning is needed most.

-Fissure sealants are tooth colored protective coatings that are applied in order to cover and protect the deep grooves/fissures in our teeth and prevent dental decay.
-These fissures are most commonly located at the chewing surfaces on the back teeth (molars and premolars).
-The grooves are at high risk for decay as they can be deep and narrow and collect plaque, bacteria and food that cannot be accessed by toothbrush bristles.
+Fissure sealants are tooth-colored protective coatings that are applied in order to cover and protect the deep grooves/fissures in our teeth and prevent dental decay.
+These fissures are most commonly located on the chewing surfaces on the back teeth (molars and premolars).
+The grooves are at high risk for decay as they can be deep and narrow and collect plaque, bacteria, and food that cannot be accessed by toothbrush bristles.

 - The tooth is thoroughly cleaned and dried before applying the sealant.